Observations on Recurrent Loss in the Neural Network Model of a Partial Differential Equation: the Advection-Diffusion Equation: Key Observation on Recurrent Loss and Stability

 \section{Key Observation on Recurrent Loss and Stability}

 The experiments outlined in section \ref{sec:numexp} are intended, in part, to assist in understanding the mechanism by which recurrent loss can promote stability in the numerical solution of a PDE.
 Remarkably, without imposing any explicit conditions on the spectrum of the matrix $D$, minimizing $J$ results in a set of eigenvalues such that $\{\lambda_{\eta}h_{t}\}_{\eta=-\lfloor N/2\rfloor}^{\lfloor N/2\rfloor}$ (with $\lambda_{\eta}$ as in \eqref{eq:Deigenvalues}) adapts, to some extent, to the stability region of the multi-step method under consideration.
 In some cases, the weights in $D$ are altered in such a way that the set of scaled eigenvalues falls entirely within the stability region, resulting in a stable method.
 The dependence of the adaptation of the scaled eigenvalues to the stability region (and stability characteristics of the resulting numerical method) on the various parameters discussed in section \ref{sec:numexp} is complicated, with no discernible patterns arising.
 The remainder of this section discusses observations relative to $Q$, $T$, $\kappa_{\mbox{max}}$, $p$, and $N$.
+Note that a set of weights for approximating the action of $\mathcal{L}$ for which the overall numerical method is stable when paired with AB-$s$ will be denoted a \textit{stable set of weights} for the remainder of this study.